Closing a sale is rarely a simple and straightforward process that you can make reliable predictions about right off the bat.

 Of course, the opposite approach is also possible:

-“While you are not required to sign today, the product will, unfortunately, only be available at this price until [date]”
+“While you are not required to sign today, the product will, unfortunately, only be available at this price until 2023”

 2. Make Your Prospects Feel in Control While Learning About Them

-We already mentioned some of the rational or irrational factors holding your prospects back from sealing the deal.
-When you also consider the fact that salespeople can sometimes seem manipulative or even disingenuous in their attempts to make the sale, no wonder prospects sometimes feel like they are being dragged along for the ride, without ever getting behind the wheel.
+When you consider the fact that salespeople can sometimes seem disingenuous or even manipulative in their attempts to make the sale, no wonder prospects sometimes feel like they are being dragged along for the ride, without ever getting behind the wheel.

 While you taking the lead usually is the most time-efficient approach, you need to know when to step back and relinquish some of the control.